ethanwhite/CV/CV.md

 "School of Natural Resources and Environment Publishing Panel".
 University of Florida.
 2016.
 Organizer: Richard Tate.

+"Biodiversity Symposium".
+2016.
+University of Florida.
+Organizers: UF Office of Sustainability and the UF Biodiversity Institute.

 "Moore Investigators in Data-Driven Discovery Symposium".
 University of Washington.
 2015.
 Organizers: Chris Mentzel and Carly Strasser.